 Term Definition Action One of a coherent set of specific steps that must be taken to achieve an Action objective (see Four-Year Action Plan Questions above).
 Also known as "activity."
 Area Instruction, Student Services, Administrative Services, or the President's Area.
 Area Manager A Vice President (for all the divisions in his or her Area) or the President (for all Alea Hanagei the departments in the President's Area).
 Division A set of units that typically report to a single dean or director.
-Division Manager The position responsible for the set of units that comprise a given division; Division Flanager typically a dean or director.
+Division Manager The position responsible for the set of units that comprise a given of the set of units that comprise and the set of units that comprise a Division Flanager typically a dean or director.
 Goal A major aspiration that the unit intends to realize over the next four years (see Four-Year Action Plan Questions above).
-Objective A concrete, measurable milestone on the way to achieving a goal (see Four-Year Objective Action Plan Questions above).
-Unit The smallest organizational structure that performs planning and program review J. III. (sometimes referred to as a program).
+Objective A concrete, measurable milestone on the way to achieving a goal (see Four-Year O Bjecci ve Action Plan Questions above).
+Unit The smallest organizational structure that performs planning and program review - Sinc (sometimes referred to as a program).
 Unit leader The position responsible for completing the unit's planning and program review J.m. reader process, which may be a faculty chair, supervisor, coordinator, director, or dean.